cwy20030/ActiGlobe/articles/Time-Shift.md

 the itinerary for each trip that the wearer took.
 By default, the first row should contain the information about the original location when the recording started.
-Here, one may notice our intentional design of the template to record UTC_Offset by default, instead of the actual geological location.
+Here, one may notice our intentional design of the template to record the UTC offset by default, rather than the actual geological location.
 This strategy aims to reduce the level of intrusiveness that participants may feel when asked to provide details of their trip.
 Since daylight saving is not always a shared practice for